MouseBiteLabs/Pocket-Protector-Power-Board/README.md

 **I am not responsible for any damage done to you, your Game Boy, or your dwelling.
 Lithium ion batteries are a huge fire hazard.
 You accept any and all risks associated with attempting this project.**

 ![image](https://github.com/MouseBiteLabs/Pocket-Protector-Power-Board/assets/97127539/518b2961-8862-4ea5-a96e-8b36841dcca5)

+If you are at all doubting your ability to assemble this board, I recommend Nataliethenerd's Safer Charge DC, as it comes pre-assembled with everything you need: https://www.nataliethenerd.com/product-page/safer-charge-dc

 ## Successful Build Requirements